 The cumulative undergraduate limit is $23,000.

 The interest rate on Direct Loans is fixed.
-The federal government does not charge you interest while you're enrolled in school at least half time, during the six-month grace period, or during deferments.
+The federal government does not charge you interest while you're enrolled in school at least half time, or during deferments.
 You begin repaying your loan six months after you graduate, leave school, or drop below half-time enrollment status.
 The actual length of the repayment period and monthly payment depends on the amount of the loan you owe, the interest rate, and the loan repayment option selected.

-Although there is no interest on the Direct Loan while you are in school or during the six month grace period, there is a loan fee charged which is 1.072 percent as of March 1, 2013 of the amount you borrow.
+Although there is no interest on the Direct Loan while you are in school, there is a loan fee charged which is 1.072 percent as of March 1, 2013 of the amount you borrow.
 The loan fee is subtracted from the loan money before it is applied to your account.

 Federal regulations limit new borrower's eligibility for Direct Subsidized Loans.
 A student who is a first time borrower of Direct Loan on or after July 1, 2013, is able to borrow Subsidized Direct Loans for up to 150% of the published length of their program.
 A first time borrower is someone who has no outstanding balance of a Direct Loan or on a FFEL Loan on or after July 1, 2013.

 Example: a student enrolled in a 4 year program would be eligible for Subsidized Direct Loans for 6 years.
 Enrollment in a 7th year in the same program, or program of equal length, would result in a loss of Subsidized Direct Loan eligibility as well as the loss of interest subsidy on Direct Subsidized Loans.